openstack/tacker-specs/specs/2023.1/enhance_placement_process.rst

 3) Availability zone reselection policy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Availability zones in error are excluded from the reselection
-candidates, and are reselected preferentially from unselected
+candidates, and are reselected considering Anti-Affinity of
-availability zones.
+PlacementConstraint.

 .. note::
-  Affinity/Anti-Affinity of PlacementConstraint and resource states of
+  Resource states of availability zones are not considered during
-  availability zones are not considered during reselection.
+  reselection.

 The availability zone in error can be identified in the following way.